MoniPar/booklist_generator/README.md

 * Through manual testing it was discovered that the method `.__contains__` to check if the required value contained the user input, wasn't working as expected.
     - Expectation: If the required value is "Science, Music" and the user input is anything but "science" or "music", then the input doesn't pass validation and is asked to enter the choices again.
-However if the user only entered the first two or three letters of the subject chosen, e.g. "sci" or "musi", no error was being raised and these strings were being added into the worksheet.
+However, if the user only entered the first two or three letters of the subject chosen, e.g. "sci" or "musi", no error was being raised and these strings were being added into the worksheet.
 From the user's perspective this was a good thing (as they didn't need to write the whole word everytime).
 However, because of this, the `get_num_of_opt()` was not working as expected.
     - Solution: It was decided to change the `get_num_of_opt()` to count "sci" or "scien" as "science" in order to keep this function working as it should.
 Another `try` statement was added to the `validate_subjects()` to raise an error if user input was smaller than 3 letters.
 The method `.__contains__` was changed into Python’s membership operator `in` as this is the recommended way to confirm the existence of a substring in a string in Python.
 [Real Python](https://realpython.com/python-string-contains-substring/)
+    Furthermore, a helper function was added to match the user input to the subject name and only add the full subject name to the worksheet.

 </details>